 #13.
 Don’t Believe Everything You Hear Or See

 Your friends will lie about everything from their relationship experiences to things they have done.
-Trust your judgement on those and never ever do it just because everyone else is….chances are they are not.
+Trust your judgement on those and never ever do it just because everyone else says they are….chances are they are not.

 #14.
 You Are Only Responsible For You

 #15.
-Change What You Can & Learn From What You Can’t
+Change What You Can and Learn From What You Can’t

 You won’t be able to change everything.
 Work on the things you can change, and move on and learn from what you can’t change.